 - If using wine, add it, stir for a minute, and then add the broth.

-- Stir the arrowroot powder, soy sauce, and nutritional yeast together in a small bowl to make a paste.
+- Stir the arrowroot powder and soy sauce together in a small bowl to make a paste.

 - Stir into the pan, and simmer for a few minutes to thicken.